A Multidisciplinary Approach

 Like others working in global health, JHU has been limited in our ability to resolve the most complex and intractable social problems linked to health inequities.
 To address the critical gap in global health, JHU has launched the Alliance for a Healthier World - a bold, innovative, university-wide initiative.

-Building from our long successful history in researching, developing, and implementing global health solutions, AHW designed an innovative ecosystem to stimulate new research, strategies, technologies, and policies to address unresolved challenges in achieving global health equity - health and wellbeing for all.
+Building from JHU’s long successful history in researching, developing, and implementing global health solutions, AHW designed an innovative ecosystem to stimulate new research, strategies, technologies, and policies to address unresolved challenges in achieving global health equity - health and wellbeing for all.

 The Alliance for a Healthier World serves as a resources hub to stimulate and support our team and partnerships.
 The innovative ecosystem is designed to support dynamic collaboration among multiple disciplinary teams (faculty, students, external partners) by providing a range of opportunities to stimulate, foster and build skills for working together more effectively.